Xenonquake/Virtual-Memory-Utility/README.md

 - Parses the process name and virtual memory size from the `/proc/[pid]/status` files.
 - Sorts processes by virtual memory usage in descending order.
 - Displays the top ten processes with the highest memory usage.
+- Supports a `--debug` flag for verbose output.

 ## Requirements
 - A Linux-based operating system.